mikhailOlson/Soul/Soul/README.md

 It will actually choose the model that best matches the context, tool requirement and desired output.

-The AI's job here is to take the JSON file, parse it up and designate API calls with relevant prompts to generate Nim code.
+The AI's job here is to take the JSON file, parse it up and designate API calls with relevant prompts to generate Haxe/Nim code.

 **Code**
-Soul is based on Nim, which is a language that compiles multiple languages using a singular syntax.
+Soul is based on Haxe/Nim, which is a language that compiles multiple languages using a singular syntax.

-Once the JSON file is parsed, prompted and returns the API calls with code, it is then consolidated and saved in the same .soul file directory as a .nim file.
+Once the JSON file is parsed, prompted and returns the API calls with code, it is then consolidated and saved in the same .soul file directory as a .Haxe/Nim file.

 **Compile**

-Soul uses Ahead-of-time compilation to ensure that the code is compiled into an executable .nim file and processed by the IDE when ran, built or served.
+Soul uses Ahead-of-time compilation to ensure that the code is compiled into an executable .Haxe/Nim file and processed by the IDE when ran, built or served.

-Soul only compiles the .nim file when it is ran, built or served to save costs.
+Soul only compiles the .Haxe/Nim file when it is ran, built or served to save costs.

 **Execute**
 Since .soul leverages ease of use and simplicity, it takes a while to return completed code.

-However, once the .nim file is compiled, it runs instantly.
+However, once the .Haxe/Nim file is compiled, it runs instantly.

-Any changes to the .soul file will require a recompilation of the .nim file.
+Any changes to the .soul file will require a recompilation of the .Haxe/Nim file.

 🧠 **Language Design & Syntax**